massaillon/Rock-Paper-Scissors/README.md

 ## Getting Started

-  This project aims at building an online website for a Home care and repair
+  This project aims at building a basic Rock Paper Scissors Game .Where you will be playing against the computer.

   Please follow the steps below for getting started and editing the files from your local machine.